Chemists in Civil Service

 members

-With their work, the members of the Chemists in Civil Service work directly in the area of tension between business, science and society.
-In addition to your chemical expertise, you will need extensive knowledge of legal regulations and socio-political backgrounds.
+The members of the Chemists in Civil Service' work are directly in the area of tension between business, science and society.
+In addition to your chemical specialist knowledge, you will need extensive knowledge of legal regulations and socio-political backgrounds.

-They take part in the public discussion on the objectification of publicly relevant issues, acting as a neutral and objective link.
+They take part in public discussions to objectify publicly relevant issues, acting as a neutral and objective link.

-The Chemists in Civil Service would therefore like all colleagues
+The Chemists in Civil Service would therefore like to thank all their colleagues

 • in publicly funded research centers as well